Shelby219/MERN-APP-server/README.md

     * Click on the recipe to go to single recipe page and display recipe data from saved data.

 #### Future Features

 * Search History capture.
 * Oauth with sign up and login.
 * Recipes of the week on the home page.
-* Different collections for saved recipes.
+* Save recipes by different collections.
 * Categories for ingredients in Fridge.
 * User can rate a recipe.
-* User can write a review on a recipe (including picture).* Filter feature used to filter recipes, this include diet, health labels, cuisine and prep time.
+* User can write a review on a recipe (including picture).
+* Filter feature used to filter recipes, this include diet, health labels, cuisine and prep time.
-* Save option under each recipe to save to user's recipe collection.
-* If recipe in users saved collection, alert on screen (change button colour).
 * Filter buttons on saved recipe page at the top to show dishes based off Breakfast, lunch, dinner, snack.

 </details>